NateEag/next-vcs/readme.md

-* I would love a simple way to say "add this patch to an older commit in my private branch", something more discoverable and straightforward than `--autosquash` (I think I want a command that looks like `git squash
-  <into-ref> [<source-ref>]`, where if <source-ref> is not passed the staged
+* I would love a simple way to say "add this patch to an older commit in my private branch", something more discoverable and straightforward than `--fixup` / `--autosquash` (I think I want a command that looks like `git squash <into-ref> [<source-ref>]`, where if <source-ref> is not passed the staged patch is squashed into it).
+Magit's instant fixup behavior is pretty great, and is more or less what I wish git itself had built in.
-  patch is squashed into it).
-Note that the simplest way to do this in practice with Git is to make a commit with your to-be-squashed changes, stash|wip-commit any unrelated work, then do an interactive rebase and squash by hand (finding and duplicating the recent commit's subject line is not really easier to my view - I suppose autosquash is meant for use with many small commits and an eventual large rebase to put everything together, but that doesn't fit my brain)

 * It took me quite a few readings of the rebase manpage to even grok its most basic usage when I first learned about it.
-The concept is a bit subtle, but the manpage is inscrutable.
+The concept is a bit subtle, but the manpage is (was?) inscrutable.

 * Instead of *documenting* that you shouldn't rewrite pushed history, why not *remember* that I pushed it and warn me if I try?
 Similarly, if I just